-London Queer Muslims has a full constitution and is governed by a secular unincorporated charitable framework with elected board members: a chair, secretary, treasurer and advisors.
-We place a strong emphasis on trans, intersex, non-binary, homosexual, bisexual, pansexual and asexual leadership, and we encourage participation by cisgendered and heterosexual allies.
+London Queer Muslims has a full constitution and is governed by an unincorporated charitable framework with elected board members: a chair, secretary, treasurer and advisors.

 We hold Ijtihad sessions; where we discuss ways to practice or understand Islam; each Ijtihad has a set topic, and is worked through aided by independent reasoning, community interest (Istislah), and seeking beauity (Istihsan).
 We have covered topics such as eco-Halal & ethical eating, Hijab & modesty, justice & Ashura, pilgrimage, and queer belonging.

 We also hold Zikir circles; a Sufi tradition, meditation, and a devotional space for the rememberance of Allah.
 Each Zikir is followed by readings and reflections from Sufi literature.
 Our Zikir and Ijtihad sessions, as well as social events, are held both online and in-person; they are completely egalitarian, and our members take turns leading them in a safe and loving evironment.

 Past events (87)